Configure Your Own Layers and Configuration Instances

 - Copy to Another User

-From a dropdown menu you can select available datasource for the edited layer.
+From a dropdown menu you can select available data collection for the edited layer.

 - Data Processing

 Each layer is associated with one EO composite.
-By clicking on the icon aside the “Data processing” option, you will be able to edit the chosen EO product, select from a list of predefined EO products provided by Sentinel Hub and/or change the custom script of the selected EO product.
+By clicking on the icon (1) aside the “Data processing” option, you can edit the chosen EO product, select from a list (2) of predefined EO products provided by Sentinel Hub and/or change the custom script of the selected EO product.

 The EO product can be one of:

-• copy of an EO product, available from custom scripts repository (published at https://custom-scripts.sentinel-hub.com/)
+• copy of an EO product, available from our custom scripts repository